Broccoli Cheddar Soup

 This easy Broccoli Cheese Soup is….well, super easy to make.

-This Broccoli Cheddar Soup recipe is not loaded with butter and cream….but there is cheese so it’s super delicious and you may not want to share with anyone.
+This broccoli soup recipe is not loaded with butter and cream….but there is cheese so it’s super delicious and you may not want to share with anyone.
 I replaced the heavy cream called for in many other recipes with half and half because it’s still rich but less calories.

 The recipe makes a ton so you can share and still have a ton left for just you.
 You and your fluffy sweaters on a chilly night when you’re watching Ross and Rachel just take a break for the 47 thousandth time.